OpenTermsArchive/contrib-versions/Msn/Privacy Policy.md

 Productivity and communications products are applications, software, and services you can use to create, store, and share documents, as well as communicate with others.

-Learn MoreTop of page Microsoft TeamsMicrosoft Teams
+Learn moreTop of page Microsoft TeamsMicrosoft Teams

 This section applies to the consumer offering of Teams. if you are using Teams with a school or work account, see the Enterprise and developer products of this privacy statement.